-A provision is recognized when an enterprise has a present obligation (legal or constructive) as a result of past event; it is probable that an outflow of resources will be required to settle the obligation, in respect of which a reliable estimate can be made.
-Provisions are determined based on best estimate required to settle the obligation at the balance sheet date.
-These are reviewed at each balance sheet date and adjusted to reflect the current best estimates.
+A provision is recognized when an enterprise has a present obligation (legal or constructive) as a result of past event; it is probable that an outflow of resources will be required to settle the obligation, in respect

 If the effect of the time value of money is material, provisions are discounted using a current pre-tax rate that reflects, when appropriate, the risks specific to the liability.
 When discounting is used, the increase in the provision due to the passage of time is recognised as a finance cost.